dstackai/dstack/docs/docs/usage/apps.md

     The source code of this example is available in the <a href="https://github.com/dstackai/dstack-playground#readme" target="__blank">Playground</a>.

 Both the [`bash`](../reference/providers/bash.md) and [`docker`](../reference/providers/docker.md) providers
 allow workflows to host applications.
-To host apps within a workflow, you have to request the number of ports that your apps need.
+To host apps within a workflow, you have to request the list of ports that your apps need.
 Use the `ports` property for that.

-The actual port numbers will be passes to the workflow via environment variables `PORT_0`, `PORT_1`, etc.

 Create a Python script with a FastAPI application: